This hearty and flavorful Leftover Turkey Stew with Butternut Squash recipe is a great way to use turkey remaining after a holiday feast!

 - Once you have stock or store bought broth ready to go, the stew can be ready after about 40 minutes cooking time.
 But if you have time to let the stew simmer for a good hour, that will enhance the flavors.

-Making your own stock for Leftover Turkey Stew
+Making your own leftover turkey stock

 If you left someone else’s house with turkey meat, you can make the stew with some store-bought stock–skip on down to the stew recipe below!
 But homemade stock adds so much flavor!
 I describe the process for making stock with leftover chicken here, and the process is pretty similar with turkey.
 Here are some tips for making your own turkey stock from leftover turkey carcass and meat in a slow cooker.